Nice to meet you.

 • Positional embeddings: The decoder takes the input generated by the encoder and previous output tokens and converts them into abstract numeric representations.
 However, this time, it only converts words until time series t -1, with t being the current word.

 • Masked multi-head attention 1: To further prevent decoders from processing future tokens, it undergoes the first layer of masked attention.
-In this layer, attention scores for decoders are calculated and multiplied by a masked matrix that contains a value between 0 and infinity.
+In this layer, attention scores of words are calculated and multiplied by a masked matrix that contains a value between 0 and infinity.

 • Softmax layer: After multiplication, the output gets passed on to the softmax layer, which downsizes it and stabilizes the numbers.
-All the parts of the matrix that belonged to future words are zeroed out.
-The masked matrix is structured in such a way that negative infinities get multiplied only by future tokens, which are nullified by the softmax layer.
+All the parts of the matrix containing next words are zeroed out.
+The masked matrix is structured in such a way that negative infinities get multiplied only by new tokens, which are nullified by the softmax layer.

 • Masked multi-head attention 2: In the second masked self-attention layer, the value and keys of the encoder output are compared with the decoder output query to get the best output path.